ankitraj4096/HabitFlow/README.md

 **HabitFlow** is a productivity and task management app designed to help you build better habits through a **competitive and friendly environment**.
 The app combines task management with gamification to make productivity fun and rewarding!

 ### Key Highlights
-- ⏱️ **Timed task tracking** with pause/resume functionality and beautiful animations
+- ⏱️ **Timed task tracking** with pause/resume functionality and beautiful water droplet animations
+- 🔄 **Daily recurring tasks** with calendar heatmap and history tracking
 - 🎯 **17-tier progression system** from The Starter to The Ascended (100,000 tasks)
-- 👥 **Social accountability** features to connect with friends
+- 👥 **Social accountability** features to connect with friends and assign tasks
 - 🏆 **Achievements & badges** with animated icons for top tiers
 - 🎨 **Custom themes** that unlock as you progress through tiers
-- 📝 **Note-taking system** for detailed task planning
+- 📝 **Note-taking system** for detailed task planning with cloud sync
+- 🗓️ **Activity heatmap** showing your daily completion history
-- 🧹 **Automatic cleanup** every 24 hours for optimal performance
+- 🧹 **Automatic cleanup** of old data (3+ months) for optimal performance
+- 🔔 **Background timer notifications** to track tasks from anywhere

 ---

 ## ✨ Features

 ### 🎯 Core Functionality
 - **Task Management** - Create, edit, and delete tasks with ease
 - **Timer System** - Track time spent on each task with pause/resume and visual progress indicators
+- **Recurring Tasks** - Create daily habits that automatically reset each day
-- **Note-Taking** - Add detailed notes and descriptions to any task with cloud sync
+- **Note-Taking** - Add detailed notes and descriptions to any task with real-time cloud sync
 - **Auto-completion** - Tasks automatically mark complete when timers finish
-- **Smart Cleanup** - Automatic daily cleanup of old data and cache
+- **Smart Cleanup** - Automatic daily cleanup of tasks and recurring history older than 3 months
 - **Offline Support** - View cached data offline, syncs when reconnected
+- **Background Timers** - Timers run in background with persistent notifications

 ### 🏆 Progression & Rewards
 - **17 Unique Tiers** - Progress from "The Starter" (0 tasks) to "The Ascended" (100,000 tasks)
 - **Dynamic Themes** - Each tier unlocks unique gradient color schemes
 - **Animated Tiers** - Top 2 tiers (Luminary & Ascended) feature special pulsating animations
 - **Achievement System** - Earn badges for milestones and daily streaks
+- **Activity Heatmap** - View your daily completion activity in a beautiful calendar heatmap
 - **Statistics Dashboard** - View detailed analytics, completion history, and progress tracking
 - **Progress Tracking** - Real-time progress bars showing tasks remaining to next tier
+- **Lifetime Stats** - Track total tasks completed across all time

 ### 👥 Social Features
 - **Friend System** - Add friends by username and build accountability
-- **Task Assignment** - Assign tasks to friends and accept/decline requests
+- **Task Assignment** - Assign both regular and recurring tasks to friends
-- **Friend Profiles** - View friends' tiers, stats, and completed tasks
+- **Friend Profiles** - View friends' tiers, stats, heatmaps, and tier colors
+- **View Friend Activity** - Tap any date on a friend's heatmap to see their completed tasks for that day
+- **Friend Tier Themes** - Friend profiles display their unique tier colors
 - **Activity Feed** - See friends' achievements and progress
-- **Inbox System** - Manage pending task requests with accept/reject options
+- **Inbox System** - Manage pending task requests with accept/reject/modify options
-- **Privacy Controls** - Friends only see limited information (username, tier, assigned tasks)
+- **Privacy Controls** - Friends only see limited information (username, tier, heatmap)

+### 📊 Tracking & History
+- **Heatmap Calendar** - Visual representation of your daily activity
+- **Daily Task View** - Tap any date to see all tasks completed that day
+- **Recurring Task History** - Track your daily habit streaks with calendar view
+- **Task Filtering** - View all tasks, active tasks, or completed tasks
+- **Search Functionality** - Find tasks quickly by name
+- **Completion Statistics** - Track your progress over time

 ### 🎨 Customization
 - **Theme Selection** - Choose from any unlocked tier theme